-Our bodies contain up to 70% water, so no wonder we are always told to stay hydrated in order to keep healthy.
+On average, our bodies will always contain a water content of above 50%, so no wonder we are always told to stay hydrated in order to keep healthy.
 We can consume the amount of fluid required by our bodies from various sources such as food and drinks, yet one of the healthiest and cheapest ways to hydrate is by drinking water.

 Water is one of the essential nutrients our body needs and drinking water is important because we need to replace what we lose through sweat, urination and even breathing.
 Although this cycle is part of our everyday lives, how often do you think about the water you drink?